William5553/triv/README.md

 Save your application ID for later

-Click Bot
+Click Bot on the left sidebar

 Click Add Bot

 Copy the token and put it in your .env file

-Scroll down to priviliged intents
+Scroll down to priviliged gateway intents

 Turn on presence intent, message content intent, and server members intent